fagan2888/data_sources/index.rst

 ..
-Matlab Introduction documentation master file, created by sphinx-quickstart on Fri Nov 27 09:05:29 2015.
+Documentation master file, created by sphinx-quickstart on Fri Nov 27 09:05:29 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Matlab Introduction
+Data Sources
 ===================

 Contents: